MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/avc/ns-avc-_avc_command_irb.md

 ### -field RetryFlag

 Set this to one if the default retry count is not appropriate for the subunit.
 If this is set, the <b>Retries</b> member must be set to the desired retry count.

-### -field CommandType

-This specifies a value from the AvcCommandType enumeration.
-This member is used only during AVC_FUNCTION_GET_REQUEST.
-It is ignored otherwise.

-### -field ResponseCode

-This specifies a value from the AvcResponseCode enumeration.
-This member is used only during AVC_FUNCTION_SEND_RESPONSE.
-It is ignored otherwise.

 ### -field SubunitAddr